Easy Homemade Meatballs made in just 25 minutes that are moist and juicy- crispy on the outside and tender on the inside, and freeze well!

 - Mix it on low until the bread is broken apart and the meat is combined with the ingredients (using the stand mixer and not your hands helps keep the mixture cold and tender).

-- Using a meatballer/ice cream scoop or your hands scoop them into balls about the size of a ping pong ball.
+- Using a meatballer/ice cream scoop or your hands, scoop them into balls about the size of a ping pong ball.

 - Freeze on a cookie sheet if possible.

 - If cooking immediately, add the rest of your butter to your skillet and cook on medium high on all sides for a total of 4-5 minutes.
+You'll likely have to cook in a few batches.

 - Remove the meatballs from the pan and serve with your favorite sauce.